smLocal/project2/README.md

 * CSS3
 * Conrad

+##Features
+* Dynamic items list page that can list all items or by a selected category.
+* Bootstrap styling.
+* Three different views depending if you're a manager, an employee, or an internet troll.
+* Full CRUD on the items controller.
+* Manager can give manager permissions to employees that signup.

 ##Installation
 * Cd to app.
 * Install ruby gem 'bootstrap' and it's sprockets.
 Go to the docks.